ThomasHeim11/Connecting-AI-and-Blockchains/README.md

-# Block Magic Functions Workshop
+# BreadcrumbsConnecting-AI-and-Blockchains
-In this workshop, we will build a price forecast to help inform the direction of a trade transaction.
+In this project, we will build a price forecast to help inform the direction of a trade transaction.

 ## Getting Started
 - [Install Foundry and Rust](/docs/INSTALL.md)